Blackpool has a marine frontage of about 11.25 kilometres, all of which is protected from erosion by the sea wall, which needs constant maintenance.

 Blackpool and Wyre Councils are working in partnership to improve and replace sea defences between Rossall Hospital and Rossall Point and from Kingsway to Little Bispham at Anchorsholme, protecting 12,000 properties from the risk of coastal flooding.
 The series of major new coastal defences is one of the largest flood defence programmes in the UK.

-In addition to the seawall scheme, United Utilities need to carry out construction work in the adjacent Anchorsholme Park as part of their on-going programme of investment to improve water quality along the Fylde Coast.
+In addition to the seawall scheme, United Utilities is carrying out construction work in the adjacent Anchorsholme Park as part of their on-going programme of investment to improve water quality along the Fylde Coast.
+For safety reasons, some areas of the park are temporarily fenced off.
+For more information about the work at Anchorsholme Park, visit United Utilities' website.